Comptonia peregrina

 Comptonia peregrina is a species of flowering plant in the family Myricaceae native to eastern North America.
-It is the only extant (living) species in the genus Comptonia, although a number of extinct species are placed in the genus.
+It is the only extant (living) species in the genus Comptonia, although some extinct species are placed in the genus.

 Etymology

 The common name is sweetfern or sweet-fern (although it is not a fern), or in Quebec, comptonie voyageuse.
-The genus Comptonia is named in honor of Rev. Henry Compton (1632-1713), bishop of Oxford.
+The genus Comptonia is named in honor of Rev. Henry Compton, 18th century bishop of Oxford.

 The species name peregrina literally means one that travels.
 Compare the plant's Quebec French name, comptonie voyageuse: "traveling comptonia."

 Taxonomy

-The species was first described, as Liquidambar peregrina, by Carl Linnaeus in 1753, in the second volume of Species Plantarum.
-Further on in the same volume, he described Myrica aspleniifolia as a different species (with the epithet spelt asplenifolia).
+The species was first described, as Liquidambar peregrina, by Carl Linnaeus in 1753 in the second volume of Species Plantarum.
+Further on in the same volume, he describes Myrica aspleniifolia as a different species (with the epithet spelt asplenifolia).
 In 1763, he changed his mind concerning Myrica aspleniifolia, and it became Liquidambar aspleniifolia, and so in the same genus as Liquidambar peregrina.

 In 1789, Charles Louis L'Héritier placed Linnaeus's original Myrica aspleniifolia in his new genus Comptonia.

-In 1894, John M. Coulter transferred Linnaeus's Liquidambar peregrina to Comptonia, and treated Linnaeus's Myrica aspleniifolia as a synonym.
-Comptonia peregrina is now the only extant (living) species in the genus.
+In 1894, John M. Coulter transferred Linnaeus's Liquidambar peregrina to Comptonia and treated Linnaeus's Myrica aspleniifolia as a synonym.

 Description

-Comptonia peregrina is a deciduous shrub, growing to 1.5 m tall.
-The leaves of the plant are linear to lanceolate, 3–15 cm long and 0.3–3 cm broad, with a lobed margin; they give off a sweet odor, especially when crushed.
+Comptonia peregrina is the only extant (living) species in the genus.'
+It is a deciduous shrub, growing to 1.5 m tall.
+Its leaves are linear to lanceolate, 3–15 cm long and 0.3–3 cm broad, with a lobed margin; the leaves give off a sweet odor, especially when crushed.
 Plants are monoecious with separate unisexual flowers.
 The staminate flowers grow in clusters at the ends of branches, and are up to 5 cm long.
-The pistillate flowers are only 5 mm, but elongate when the fruits form, reaching 5 cm.
+The pistillate flowers are only 5 mm but elongate when the fruits form, reaching 5 cm.

 Distribution and habitat

 Comptonia peregrina is native to eastern North America, from the Canadian provinces of Ontario and Quebec in the north, east to Nova Scotia, to extreme northern Georgia in the south, and west to Minnesota.
-It tends to grow on dry sandy sites, and is associated with pine stands.
+It tends to grow on dry sandy sites and is associated with pine stands.

 Ecology

 Comptonia peregrina is used as a food plant by the larvae of some Lepidoptera species, including Bucculatrix paroptila, grey pug, setaceous Hebrew character, Io moth, and several Coleophora case-bearers: C. comptoniella, C. peregrinaevorella (which feeds exclusively on Comptonia), C. persimplexella, C. pruniella and C. serratella.
-It is also a non-legume nitrogen fixer for wet soils, with resistance to drought.
+It is a non-legume nitrogen fixer for wet soils, with resistance to drought.